 The website opens with an overview of the electronic design process, then there is a detailed page for each step.

 There are (also) 10+ pages of useful info here on Protel Autotrax.
 Protel Autotrax is an older (and free) PCB design package that AirBorn uses and supports with various libraries, utilities and info.
 Many specialist electronic devices still use RS232 and RS485 communications at some level, there are pages here describing converters and pinouts.
 A few issues come up repeatedly in electonics - there are webpages here for two: getting more I/O on a microprocessor, and reprogramming .
-People project-managing new product development need a minimum level of skill - there is a page here Multimeters for managers that will teach you the basics needed for using a meter.
+People project-managing new product development need a minimum level of hands-on skill - there is a page here Multimeters for managers that will teach you the basics needed for using a meter.

 There are example projects on this website to showcase AirBorn Electronics work.
 Most of these projects have complete circuit diagrams, PCB layouts, parts lists and photos; some have the firmware also.
 Pages here describe writing a specification for your electronic design with detail and instruction.
 It is not strictly necessary for the client to write their own spec before starting a design - but it helps.
 A Spec is the way to consolidate your own ideas.
 When you are ready to design your new electronics PCB, we hope you will contact us and offer us the chance to do your work.
 Who ever you choose to design your electronics, we wish you the best of luck with your new project.